mindplay-dk/provider-interop/README.md

 Note that the implementation of `listIdentifiers()` is omitted from this example, as the implementation is going to depend on internal implementation details of the given container.

-As an optimization, some implementations might iterate over a second map of raw entries (which do not require a function-call) and export those directly using the `set()` method.

-To implement the `ServiceRegistryInterface` facet in a container, a mutable container-implementation must provide a means of injecting entries into it's internal service-registry, e.g. implementing the `register()` and `set()` methods, both of which should be trivial to implement in any container.
+Implementation of the `ServiceRegistryInterface` facet in a container is dependent on the nature of that container.

+A mutable container-implementation must provide a means of injecting entries into it's internal service-registry, e.g. implementing the `register()` method, which should be trivial to implement in any container.
 The `$resolver` function provided to a service-registry via the `register()` method should be stored internally in the container, and may be invoked (with zero arguments) to resolve the entry, e.g. during a call to `ContainerInterface::get()`.

-In practice, many container-implementations use a two-stage life-cycle, in which a container-factory or "builder" is created prior to generating actual container instances - in these container-implementations, the target container-factory/builder must implement the `ServiceRegistryInterface`, and the source container itself would implement the `ServiceProviderInterface`.
+In practice, many container-implementations use a two-stage life-cycle, in which a container-factory or "builder" is created prior to generating immutable container instances - in these container-implementations, the target container-factory/builder must implement the `ServiceRegistryInterface`, and the source container itself would implement the `ServiceProviderInterface`.

-An example will not be shown here, as the implementation is entirely dependent on the implementation details of the container in question.